-- 1. Start by copying the CSV file on the SMC server using the SSH protocol in the /tmp folder for example.
-This example is used in the procedure below. - Log on to the SMC server via the console port or in SSH. - Enter the command: smc-import-firewalls /tmp/filename.csv.
+- 1. Start by copying the CSV file on the SMC server using the SSH protocol in the /var/tmp folder for example.
+This example is used in the procedure below. - Log on to the SMC server via the console port or in SSH. - 3.
+Enter the command: smc-import-firewalls /var/tmp/filename.csv.

-To change the value of the delimiter character, use the environment variable FWADMIN_CSV_DELIMITER.
+To change the value of the delimiter character, use the environment variable FWADMIN CSV DELIMITER.
+For more information, refer to the section Choosing the separator character in CSV